fetchai/agents-aea/packages/fetchai/skills/tac_control_contract/README.md

 ## Behaviours

-* contract: manages the contract (deploying the contract, creating tokens, minting tokens)
 * tac:  deploys smart contract, manages progression of the competition

 ## Handlers

+* contract_api: handles contract_api messages for interaction with contract
+* ledger_api: handles ledger_api messages for interaction with ledger
+* oef: handles oef_search messages if (un)registration on SOEF is unsuccessful
+* signing: handles signing messages for interaction with decision maker
 * tac: handles TAC messages for registering/unregistering agents in the TAC
-* oef: handles oef_search messages if (un)registration on SOEF is unsuccessful
-* transaction: handles signing messages for communication with the ledger

 ## Links